Debitcardprocessing

 There are two different types of debit card transactions:

 • PIN debit cards: PIN debit cards require the cardholder to enter a PIN number.
 This is a type of personal identification number that is entered at the point of sale to commence the transaction.
 This helps to prove that the cardholder is, in fact, the owner of the card.
+PIN debit transactions are processed through the debit network, which routes the transaction directly to the issuing bank, bypassing the credit card network and often resulting in lower fees.

 • Signature debit cards: Signature debit transactions require the cardholder to sign for the purchase.
 The purpose of this is similar to the PIN.
 It is an identifier that helps the merchant to confirm that the card’s signature matches the consumer’s signature.
 This validates the transaction, similar to the process required for a credit card transaction.